-Throughout school pupils are encouraged to think about themselves as an individual and think about how others may see them.
+Throughout school pupils are encouraged to think about themselves as an individual and think about how others may see them and the positive impact they can make in their local community.

 Pupils are encouraged to be familiar with routines and procedures such as punctuality, rules and taking pride in their appearance through all aspects.